iloveponies/120-hour-epic-sax-marathon/structured-data.markdown

 ### The map function

-`(map f coll)` takes two parameters, a function and a sequencable collection.
+`(map function collection)` takes two parameters, a function and a sequencable collection.
 It calls the function on each element of the sequence and returns a sequence of the return values.

 TODO: lispmap